Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Numerical Examples

-In Fig. \ref{UAV energy OMA}, we study the analyzed performance upper bound in the OMA schemes.
-We consider the following two scenarios: \begin{itemize} \item \textbf{Upper bound}: In this scenario, the UAV energy is not considered.
-The max-min achievable throughput is obtained by solving Problem (P3) with Lemma \ref{pc=0}. \item \textbf{Straight Upper bound}: This is a special case for the ``Upper Bound'' scenario, where the UAV flies from ${\mathbf{u}}_I$ to ${\mathbf{u}}_F$ in a straight line without the UAV energy constraint. \end{itemize} As illustrated, the max-min throughput performances of the two OMA schemes approach the upper bound as $E_U$ increases in the both scenarios.
-The OMA-II scheme outperforms the OMA-I scheme due to the adaptive resource allocation.
-Moreover, the performance gap between the two OMA schemes becomes more narrower as the UAV on-board energy increases.\\ Finally, Fig. \ref{Sensor energy 1-20} presents the max-min throughput performance versus the device storage energy $E_s$ for different schemes with $E_U=20$ KJ.
-From the figure, the performance of all schemes improve with the increase of $E_s$ at first and remain unchanged.
-This is because for given $E_U$, the UAV can allocate more time to IoT devices to upload information when $E_s$ increases from a small value.
-The performances remain unchanged until all the UAV flight time is used for IoT devices uploading data with $P_{\max}$.
-In this case, the increase of $E_s$ have no effect on max-min throughput performance since the total energy consumption of IoT devices is fixed.
-It is also shown that the NOMA scheme always achieves equal or higher max-min throughput than the OMA-II scheme, which is consistent with \textbf{Proposition \ref{NOMA out OMA}}.
+Fig. \ref{Sensor energy 1-20} presents the max-min throughput versus the GN storage energy $E_s$ for different schemes with $E_U=20$ KJ.
+From the figure, the max-min throughput of all schemes improves with the increase of $E_s$ at first and remains unchanged.
+This is because, for a given $E_U$, the UAV can allocate more time to GNs for uploading information when $E_s$ is limited.
+The max-min throughput remains unchanged until all the UAV flight time is occupied for GNs uploading data with $P_{\max}$.
+In this case, the increase of $E_s$ has no effect on the obtained max-min throughput since the total energy consumption of GNs is fixed.
+It is also shown that NOMA always achieves equal or higher max-min throughput than OMA-II.
+The performance gain of NOMA over OMA becomes more pronounced as $E_s$ increases.